hantsy/angularjs-springmvc-sample-boot/README.md

 ## Run the project

-### Run the frontend UI and backend respectively
+### Run frontend UI and backend respectively

-1. Run the backend API server.
+1. Run the backend API server via Spring Boot.

         spring-boot:run

   The backend APIs will run on port 9000.

-2. Run the frontend UI resources standalone.
+2. Run the frontend UI standalone.

         npm install
         bower install
         gulp serve

-  By default, the gulp serves the UI static resources on port 3000.
+  By default, gulp serves the frontend UI static resources on port 3000.

 3. Go to [http://localhost:3000](http://localhost:3000) to test it.

-### Run the project via Spring Boot command
+### Run the project via Spring Boot maven plugin

 1. Run the following command to clear the dependencies.